-(3) It is anticipated that SONYMA Insurance will secure the first loss on the Mortgage Loan up to fifty percent (50%) of the original permanent senior Mortgage Loan amount for the 2025 Series B Development.
-For a description of SONYMA Insurance, see "Appendix F-Description of Supplemental Security and Subsidy Programs-Supplemental Security-SONYMA Insurance Program" in Part II of this Official Statement.
-(4) For a description of the ELLA program, see "Appendix F-Description of Supplemental Security and Subsidy Programs-Subsidy Programs" in Part II of this Official Statement.
+(7) It is anticipated that SONYMA Insurance will secure the first loss on the Mortgage Loan up to fifty percent (50%) of the original permanent senior Mortgage Loan amount for the 2025 Series C Development.
+For a description of SONYMA Insurance, see "Appendix F-Description of Supplemental Security and Subsidy Programs-Subsidy Programs" in Part II of this Official Statement.

-It is expected that the provider of the Construction LOC (as described under the subheading "HDC Commitment; Construction Letter of Credit" below) will service the 2025 Series B New Construction Mortgage Loans during construction, and the Corporation will service the permanent 2025 Series B New Construction Mortgage Loans after construction.
+It is expected that the provider of the Construction LOC (as described under the subheading "HDC Commitments; Construction Letters of Credit" below) will service the applicable 2025 Series C Mortgage Loan during construction, and the Corporation will service each permanent 2025 Series C Mortgage Loan after construction.

-Mandatory Prepayment
+Mandatory Prepayments

-The Mortgagor of the 2025 Series B Development receiving the 2025 Series B Senior Mortgage Loan will be required to make a 2025 Series B Mortgage Loan Mandatory Prepayment, as described in the chart titled "2025 Series B New Construction Mortgage Loans" above, upon completion of construction and/or release of the applicable Construction LOC.
-The Corporation may apply all or a portion of such 2025 Series B Mortgage Loan Mandatory Prepayment to redeem Bonds prior to maturity (including the 2025 Bonds) or may direct that 2025 Bonds be subject to mandatory tender for purchase and remarketed.
-See "DESCRIPTION OF THE 2025 SERIES B-1 BONDS-Special Optional Redemption or Special Mandatory Tender at the Option of the Corporation or Mandatory Tender at the Option of the Corporation or Mandatory Tender at the Option of the Corporation or Mandatory Tender at the Option of the Corporation or Mandatory Tender at the Option of the Corporation or Mandatory Tender at the Option of the Corporation or Mandatory Tender at the Option of the Corporation or Mandatory Tender at the Option of the Corporation of 2025 Series B-2 Bonds."
+Each of the Mortgagors of the 2025 Series C Developments receiving construction 2025 Series C Senior Mortgage Loans will be required to make a 2025 Series C Mortgage Loan Mandatory Prepayment, as described in the chart titled "2025 Series C Senior Mortgage Loans" above, upon completion of construction and/or release of the applicable Construction LOC.
+The Corporation may apply all or a portion of each 2025 Series C Mortgage Loan Mandatory Prepayment to redeem Bonds prior to maturity (including the 2025 Bonds) or may direct that 2025 Bonds be subject to mandatory tender for purchase and remarketed.
+See "DESCRIPTION OF THE 2025 SERIES C-1 BONDS-Special Optional Redemption or Special Mandatory Tender at the Option of the Corporation of 2025 Series C-1 Bonds" and "DESCRIPTION OF THE 2025 SERIES C-2 BONDS-Optional Redemption or Mandatory Tender at the Option of the Corporation of 2025 Series C-2 Bonds."
+A portion of the 2025 Series C Senior Mortgage Loan in an amount not to exceed twenty percent (20%) of the Corporation Funded Portion thereof may, at any time at the direction of the Corporation, be released to the Corporation free and clear of the lien of the General Resolution without the filing with the Trustee of a Cash Flow Statement or a Cash Flow Certificate.
+See "SECURITY FOR THE BONDS-Cash Flow Statements and Cash Flow Certificates" and "Appendix B- Summary of Certain Provisions of the General Resolution-Revenue Account" in Part II of this Official Statement.
+The Corporation expects, but is not required, to apply some or all of the portion of the 2025 Series C Mortgage Loan Mandatory Prepayment equal to the Corporation Funded Portion of the 2025 Series C Senior Mortgage Loan (other than the amount that may be released to the Corporation as described above) to finance new Mortgage Loans.